kevinnnz/Basic-HTML-Structure-Script/README.md

-# basicHtmlScript
+# Basic HTML Structure Script
 This is a little Node.js script that will write out a basic HTML file structure.